An Introducing of WordPress Classic Editor.

 If any heading comes from heading 2 than it should be heading 3.
 It is important to use the headings structure properly.

 Create a hierarchy of content.
 That means your main headings.
 It can be heading two.

 If you have subheadings under those that will be heading 3 4 and then 5.

 Next, we have (u) the Underline option to give line under the text.

 Justify: to keep all lines together of the paragraph.

-Text color: This allows applying color on the text.
+Text colour: This allows applying colour to the text.

 Paste as Text: we have discussed already.